mzipay/openpos-framework/openpos-persist/src/main/docs/openpos-persist.md

 * JDBC connection pool management.
 * JDBC driver wrapper provides statement logging and logging for statements that run longer than expected.
 * Persist and retrieve Model objects without any additional configuration required.
-* Flexible query framework which allows for named paramters and optional parts to build more specific queries based on what parameters are provided.
+* Flexible query framework which allows for named parameters and optional parts to build more specific queries based on what parameters are provided.
 * Support for "tagged" data.
-Any data model can be marked with the the **@Tagged** interface which allows for a very flexible tailoring of data for different regions, stores, or devices, for example.
+Any data model can be marked with the **@Tagged** interface which allows for a very flexible tailoring of data for different regions, stores, or devices, for example.
 * Ability to run SQL scripts.

 openpos-persist does not try to hide the fact that it works with a SQL based datasource, so certain API's accept SQL directly.
 However, the cross-platform nature (Oracle, MSSQL, MySQL, Postgres, etc.) should always be considered when writing statements that work with openpos-persist.